- Undergraduate Students

 Campus and Crime Map

-- Kingston has 2,574 rooms available in halls of residence which are allocated to eligible students on a first-come, first-served basis; priority is given to disabled students who are recommended by a disability adviser, and students who are identified as care leavers who do not have access to other accommodation.
+- Kingston guarantees an offer of accommodation for all new full-time undergraduate students for the September intake.
+Priority is given to disabled students who are recommended by a disability adviser, and students who are identified as care leavers who do not have access to other accommodation.

-- Halls offer single, furnished study bedrooms in flats with up to 8 other students, and include shared kitchen facilities.
-82% of rooms have en-suite facilities with the remaining 18% of rooms sharing bathroom facilities with the other students in the flat.
+- Halls of residence provide 2,440 rooms.
+Single, furnished study bedrooms are in flats with up to eight other students, and include shared kitchen facilities.
+Most rooms have en-suite facilities.
 All rooms are non-smoking and have Internet access.

 - Kingston University is based in Kingston upon Thames, a busy riverside town on the borders of London and Surrey and right next to the River Thames.

-- Students can take a break from their studies to enjoy shopping, clubbing, eating, running, rowing and sightseeing; and with central London just a 25-minute train ride away, students can take advantage of all it offers, from arts and culture to job and career opportunities.
+- Students can take a break from their studies to enjoy shopping, clubbing, eating, rowing and sightseeing.
+With central London just a 30-minute train ride away, students can take advantage of all the capital offers, from arts and culture to job and career opportunities.

 - The Penrhyn Road and Knights Park campuses are a 5-minute walk from the centre of Kingston upon Thames.
 The Kingston Hill campus is about 3 miles outside of town, close to Richmond Park, and Roehampton Vale campus is about 4 miles outside of town.
 The latter two campuses are closer to Putney and Wimbledon.